DS-RF/Yambo_examples/README.md

 The directory with the example [Example_2](https://github.com/Dmitry-Skachkov/Yambo_examples/tree/main/Example_2)
 In order to create the input file for GW calculation:

-> yambo -x -g n -p p
+> yambo -x -g n -p p -F yambo_gw.in

-> mv yambo.in yambo1.in
+Change the response block to 6 Ry.

 The detailed description of the example is [here](https://github.com/Dmitry-Skachkov/Yambo_examples/blob/main/Example_2/YAMBO_Tutorial-3.1_GW_Band_Structure.pdf)